nextgis/docs_toolbox/source/kml2geodata.rst

 Inputs:

-* Input dataset in KML/KMZ format.
-* NextGIS Drive ID or link (if you have access)
-* Table fields.
-Comma-separated list of table field names to be extracted from the description.
+* Source data - KML or KMZ file.
+* Table fieldnames - optional.
+Indicate table fieldnames from Description section of KML file, which should be processed.
+Should be listed without space and separated by comma.
-* Check files presence.
-If checked, the result will contain only the files that are present in the archive.
+* Check for files presence - if checked, the result GeoJSON will mention only the files that are present in the archive indeed.
-* Ignore extended data.
-If checked, lc:attachment will be ignored.
+* Ignore extended data - if checked, lc:attachment will be ignored.
-* Keep Z coordinate.
-If checked, Z coordinate will be preserved and PointZ/LinestringZ etc geometries will be created.
+* Keep Z coordinate -i f checked, Z coordinate will be preserved and PointZ/LinestringZ etc geometries will be created.

 Outputs: